soneill2210/First-Project/README.md

 ## 3. WIREFRAMES

 As before any project, there was quite a bit of planning that had to be done before anything was started.
 I had to decide on the page layout and the functionality of the webpage before any code was written.
 I used Balsamiq in order to do this.
-This allows my to easily sketch out frames of each page and how I wanted them to be perceived by the user.
+This allows me to easily sketch out frames of each page and how I wanted them to be perceived by the user.

 Although not all the wireframes I created were what the final project looked like, I found this process saved me time and also give my a clearer view on what direction I wanted to take with my project.